kilfour/QuickAcid/QuickAcid.Strike/README.md

 ## A Note About Namespaces

-If you `using QuickAcid.TheFortyNiners;`, you're in light-mode:
+If you `using QuickAcid.Strike;`, you're in light-mode:
 - Simple `Test.This(...).Arrange(...).Act(...).Assert(...)` flows.
 - Great for everyday unit tests *and* lightweight property-based tests.